FingerLakesRunnersClub/Leaderboards/README.md

 ### Via Docker Compose

-- Run `./dcd up` to start both apps simultaneously
+- Run `./dcd up -d --build` to start both apps simultaneously
 - Browse to `http://localhost:5001` for the Challenge, or `http://localhost:5002` for the Trail Circuit
 - Run `docker-compose exec dashboard dotnet test` to run tests before committing/pushing